English: Knights of Sidonia

 Shingeki no Kyojin and Sidonia no Kishi shares a common theme of revolution/warfare between humanity and a species that threatens their very existence.
 There is the grim reality of death that is explicitly depicted throughout the series.
 The main characters' survival wits are tested to their limits.
 And despite their sharp contrast in settings, the violence conveys their world in which only those who fights for what they believe in will survive.
 Expect action, discovery, and development.

-Humans gettin boned, only way to kill them is with a certain way, blood and gore
+Humans gettin' boned.
+The only way to kill them is with a certain way; blood and gore.

 A lot of deaths in both anime, everyone you love will die.